zankia/damas-core/4-Specifications.md

 * [Drafts](#protocol-specifications-drafts)

 # Protocol Specifications
 The communication protocol is built over HTTP.
-This chapter describes the service operations, the possible responses and error codes to built consistent and compatible implementations of damas clients and servers.
+This chapter describes the service operations calls, responses and error codes to built consistent and compatible implementations of damas clients and servers.

 |METHOD|PATH|
 |-----|---|